 Add some boho style and extra greenery to your decor with these easy macrame step by step tutorials.

 Want to remember this?
 Post these Free Macrame Plant Hanger Patterns to your favorite DIY Pinterest board!

 (This post contains affiliate links.
 If you click one and make a purchase, I may receive a small commission at no extra cost to you.
 Read the disclaimer here.
 Thank you for your support!)

 Macrame plant hangers are so much fun to make.
 Once you get started, it’s hard to stop!

-The good news is I’ve gathered up 15 free macrame plant hanger patterns that are perfect for beginners or anyone who wants to make one.
+The good news is I’ve gathered up lots of free macrame plant hanger patterns that are perfect for beginners or anyone who wants to make one.